Joe Mercer: Managerial career

-After his playing career ended, Mercer spent a little over a year working as a journalist and a grocer.
-His wife's family had encouraged him to become involved in grocery during his time at Everton and, while still Arsenal's captain, he ran his grocery business from 105 to 107 Brighton Street, Wallasey.
+After his playing career ended, Mercer spent a year working as a journalist and a grocer.
+His wife's family had encouraged him to become involved in grocery during his time at Everton and, while still Arsenal's captain, he ran his grocery business at 105–107 Brighton Street, Wallasey.

 On 18 August 1955, he returned to football, becoming manager of Sheffield United two days before their first game of the season against Newcastle United.
-Mercer was appointed to replace manager Reg Freeman who had died during the close season.
+Mercer was appointed to replace manager Reg Freeman, who had died during the close season.
 As a manager, he began inauspiciously and his first season ended in relegation.
+The rest of his time as manager was spent in the Second Division and in December 1958, wanting to move to another club, he resigned.

-The rest of his time as manager was spent in the Second Division and in December 1958, wanting to move to another club, he resigned and moved to Aston Villa who were bottom of the First Division.
+Mercer moved to Aston Villa, who were bottom of the First Division.
 Although he led them to the FA Cup semi-finals, he was relegated to the Second Division once again.
-He moulded a talented young side at Villa and his team became known as the "Mercer Minors".
+He moved out the older players Johnny Dixon, Stan Lynn, Peter McParland and John Neal.
+He moulded a talented young side at Villa, and his team became known as the "Mercer Minors".
 He led Villa to victory in the inaugural League Cup in 1961, but suffered a stroke in 1964 and was then sacked by the Aston Villa board upon his recovery.

 Despite this, his health improved and he went on to enjoy great success as a manager with Manchester City between 1965 and 1971.
-In his first season at Maine Road, the club won the 1966 Second Division title to regain top-flight status.
+In his first season at Maine Road, the club won the 1966 Second Division title to regain their top-flight status.
 Two seasons later, Mercer led Manchester City to the 1967–68 First Division championship, and went on to win the 1969 FA Cup, the 1970 League Cup, and the 1970 European Cup Winners' Cup.